Parsa-Sedigh/go-calhoun-test/pamphlet.md

 email column which is unique after each test.
 If we don't do this, the later tests could insert that email again and we will get an error and a failed test because we already had that email from previous test.
 So it makes sense in this case to do setup and teardown before each individual test.

-## 23-023 Running tests in parallel

-## 24-024 Parallel subtests
-## 25-025 Setup and teardown with parallel subtests